CenturyLinkCloud/APIDocs/CAM Platform/workspaces.md

 ## GET /services/workspaces
-Gets the default workspace if no parameter is provided.
-If ids parameter (a list of workspace ids) is provided then it fetches all the workspaces corresponding to that list.
+Gets the default workspace if no parameter is provided and user has no other privilege.
+If ids parameter (a list of workspace ids) is provided then it fetches all the workspaces corresponding to that list and user has access to.

 ### URL